Last updated: December 19, 2022

-Our system of innovative modular technology is well suited to this task — making us a perfect fit to help community-minded non-profits execute their RHI-funded projects.
+Big Block specializes in integrated design and innovative modular technology well suited to this task, making us a perfect fit to help community-minded non-profits execute their RHI-funded projects.

-Meant to help alleviate the most immediate housing issues — including chronic homelessness — the latest round of RHI funding will provide $1.5 billion in funding over two years starting in 2022.
+Meant to help alleviate the most immediate housing issues — including chronic homelessness — the latest round of RHI funding will provide $1.5 billion in funding over two years.
 This money will be divided into Major Cities & Projects streams just as it was in rounds 1 and 2.

 We’ve secured 75% of the RHI funds allocated to Saskatchewan through the Major Cities Stream in 2021 thus far and we’re excited to have the opportunity to play an integral role in this initiative.
-The goal of this funding aligns well with our expertise in rapid modular housing delivery, and our mission to help solve the housing affordability crisis by building 1,000 affordable housing units in Canada each year by 2025.
+The goal of this funding aligns well with our expertise in rapid housing delivery using modular, traditional, and hybrid construction methods, and our mission to help solve the housing affordability crisis by building 1,000 affordable housing units in Canada each year by 2025.

-In order to meet Canada’s housing needs, it will take cooperation, which is why we’re happy to see the feds committing to continuing funding for the RHI.
+In order to meet Canada’s housing needs, it will take cooperation and speed, which is why we’re happy to see the feds committing to continuing funding for the RHI.

 Want in on lucrative funding opportunities like the RHI?
 Contact our Community Development team now to discover how our pre-development services can help your organization solidify a funding application to construct new housing in your community.